 The Future of Partnerships — Joint Information Environment

-The management of JIE is conducted through the JIE Executive Committee, which is tri-chaired by the DoD CIO, Teri Takai; Joint Staff J6, Army LTG Mark Bowman; and CYBERCOM commander, Army GEN Keith Alexander, who also serves as the initiative’s operational sponsor.
+The management of JIE is conducted through the JIE Executive Committee, which is tri-chaired by the DoD CIO, Joint Staff J6 and the CYBERCOM commander who also serves as the initiative’s operational sponsor.

-In execution, there are three lines of operation: governance, operations, and technical synchronization.
-DISA has been given responsibility for the technical aspects of JIE and leads the JIE Technical Synchronization Office (JTSO), which includes agency staff, as well as representation from the military services, intelligence community, and National Guard.
+In execution, there are three lines of operation: governance, operations and technical synchronization.
+We have been given responsibility for the technical aspects of JIE and leads the JIE Technical Synchronization Office (JTSO), which includes agency staff, as well as representation from the military services, intelligence community and National Guard.

 Since 1960, we have provided IT services and support to our nation’s warfighters.

 As a force enabler, we remain committed to ensure our nation’s forces can see with clarity, network with assurance, communicate with certainty, navigate with accuracy and strike with precision.